fusioncharts/dev_centre_docs/chart-guide/standard-charts/area-charts.md

 ## Area Chart with Single Data Plot

-In this article, we will learn how to create an Area chart and it's variations.
+In this article, we will learn how to create an area chart and it's variations.
 First, let's create a simple area chart showcasing the total number of visitors at Bakersfield Central in a week.
 We have plotted the days along the x-axis and the number of visitors along the y-axis.

 The area chart in 2D looks like:

-{% embed_data standard-charts-multi-series-charts-example-6.js %}
+{% embed_all standard-charts-multi-series-charts-example-6.js %}

 In the above chart: